rentruewang/qualm/README.md

+# Quantum Lean Mapper

+## This is my personal archive of the repository located here: https://github.com/doctry/qft-mapping

 # Configurations in the config file
 - `algo`: If this configuration is a number $n$, the program maps a QFT of $n$ qubits consisting of only two-qubit gates.
 If this configuration is a string, then the configuration should be the path to the `.qasm` file.
 - `cycle`: The cycle number of different gates.